akihisa1210/co2-mini/README.md

 # co2-mini

-Read data from a CO2 monitor device "CO2-mini" via USB
+Read data from a CO2 monitor device "CO2-mini" via USB and monitor the data.

 ## Architecture